 Bake the shepherd's pie in the preheated 400 F for about 30 minutes, or until mashed potatoes are browned and gravy is bubbling.

-Add about 1/2 cup of sliced celery to the skillet with the onion.
+- Add about 1/2 cup of sliced celery to the skillet with the onion for some added green.